Fan Ownership

 This '50+1' ownership rule applies to all clubs in the Bundesliga and football is popular in Germany with top-quality play, the highest average attendances in world football, low ticket prices and a great fan culture.

 It means that the voting members get to choose who runs their football club.
-All members are eligible to put themselves forward for election to be one of those that run their club.
+All members are eligible to put themselves forward for election to be one of those that can directly influence the running of their club.

 It does not mean that as members you get to decide, for example, who the Team Manager should be or which players the manager should sign or move on.
 At the end of the day, professional football clubs are commercial organisations in competition with each other and therefore much of the information that is commonly accepted as commercially sensitive, such as transfer fees and details of players’ contracts etc, would remain confidential whether or not a club is 'community owned'.